Key Breed Facts

 The Estrela Mountain Dog is the descendant of an ancient breed that was specifically bred to guard flocks of sheep in Portugal’s Serra da Estrela mountain range.
 However, there are no written records of the breed which has led to many debates on whether these dogs first taken to Portugal by the Romans when they invaded the Iberian Peninsula or whether it was the Visigoths who bought the dogs with them much later on.
 The only thing that everyone agrees on is that the breed is one of the oldest in Portugal.

-Over hundreds of years, the Estrela was developed by shepherds to become the dogs we see today.
+They are known as the “Cao Da Serra Da Estrela in Portugal where over hundreds of years, the Estrela was developed by shepherds to become the dogs we see today.
 They did so by crossing particular guarding and herding dogs with an end goal being to produce a dog capable of fulfilling their specific needs and one that would be able to work in a specific environment.
 The characteristics needed included strength, size, agility and stamina combined with the ability to survive on little food in some of the most challenging situations and climates.
 The result of their endeavours was a dog capable of withstanding even the harshest of conditions thanks to their thick, dense double coat and one that was able to keep working for long periods of time.
 These dogs also boasted a distrusting nature which when all added up made them excellent guard dogs.

 The region of Portugal where these dogs first appeared is isolated which meant the purity of the Estrela Mountain Dog was not interfered with by man and because these dogs were relatively unknown outside of their native Portugal right up to the 19th century, they are very much one of the purest breeds on the planet.
 However, because many of the male dogs were castrated in order to prevent them from wandering off, at one point in time, their numbers dropped dangerously low, so low the breed was at risk of vanishing off the face of the earth forever.